What do you need to climb Kilimanjaro?

 What's provided by Follow Alice

 Tents.
 We provide clients with high-quality, four-season mountain tents.
-Each tent sleeps two people, so please note that you'll be sharing your tent with one other.
-We also supply a toilet tent.
+Each tent sleeps two people, so please note that you'll be sharing your tent with one other person (unless you request a single supplement).
+Follow Alice toilet.
+We supply our climbers with a private toilet that's housed in a little tent.
+This is more hygienic than using the communal ablutions.
 Sleeping bag.
 You need a bag that can handle very cold conditions.
-We provide The North Face four-season sleeping bags suitable for at least -20° C (-4° F).
+We provide clients with four-season sleeping bags suitable for at least -18°C (-4°F).
 A sleeping mat.
-We provide you with a padded mat that provides further insulation as well as a comfy sleeping spot.
+We provide you with a padded mat that provides a comfy, more insulated sleeping spot.
 Down jacket.
-We supply high-quality down jackets that can withstand temperatures up to -20° C (-4° F).
+We supply high-quality down jackets that can withstand temperatures up to -20°C (-4°F).
 These can be rented from Follow Alice at $40 per jacket.
 We highly recommend these!
 Trekking poles.
-We can rent you high-quality, collapsible trekking poles for $15.
+We can rent you high-quality, collapsible trekking poles for US$15.

-1 daypack (between 35 and 45 litres) 1 daypack rain cover 1 duffel bag (between 65 and 100 litres) 1 water bladder 1+ water bottle
+1 backpack (between 35 and 50 litres) 1 backpack rain cover 1 duffel bag (between 65 and 100 litres) 1 hydration pack (water bladder) 2 water bottles

 Built-in hydration pack with drinking hose (ideal, but not essential) 2+ water bottles